 Moisturizing your skin protects and nourishes the skin, improves tone and masks imperfections.
 It helps prevent wrinkles.

-Moisturizers also protect the outer layer of the skin from harmful effects of the sun, wind and other environmental factors.
+Moisturizers also protect the skin from the sun, wind and other environmental factors.

 8. Use a Primer